 We are helping asylum-seekers and refugees survive and recover from forced displacement in Italy.
 We are doing this by providing leadership and consulting for the Il Soggiorno refugee welcome center in Rome.

-We are commited to responding in ways that strengthen and support the Evangelical response to the refugee crisis.
-We offer our ministry expertise to help churches engage in ways that help refugees recover from the trauma of displacement and integrate into society.
+We are committed to responding in ways that strengthen and support the Christian response to the refugee crisis.
+Il Soggiorno is a partnership of multiple churches and organizations.
+In this context and others, we offer our ministry expertise to help churches engage in ways that help refugees recover from the trauma of displacement and integrate into society.

-We have heard repeated cries for help from Christians serving refugees in Italy.
-Italy is a well-worn entrypoint into the European Union as desperate asylum seekers risk everything to reach Europe by crossing the Mediterranean Sea (from Africa) or the Adriatic Sea (from Greece).
+Italy is a primary point of entry into the European Union as desperate asylum seekers risk everything to reach Europe by crossing the Mediterranean Sea (from Africa) or the Adriatic Sea (from Greece).
 Their simple goal is to find safety and peace.
-Some churches are engaged and actively seeking to help, but the sheer number of people arriving on Italy's shores is overwhelming.
+Some Italian churches are engaged and actively seeking to help, but the sheer number of people arriving on Italy's shores is overwhelming.

 First, God is alive and well along the refugee highway today.
 Second, Refugees are more than people in need.
 They are an important part of the solution.
 And third, God has begun a worldwide movement of his people to welcome and love refugees.

 Learn more below.

 Discover how you can help people survive and recover from forced displacement by providing them with shelter, water, Bibles, church buildings, schools, income-generation, specialized training and more!

 Whether by joining the support team of one of our missionaries or by joining one of our teams yourself, you can show up in the lives of refugees.
 Explore the unique work of IAFR in Africa, Europe and North America.